-We are not soliciting your proxy.
-However, if you will not attend the meeting but wish to be represented, you may accomplish the proxy form that will be sent to you and submit the same on or before February 10, 2020 to the Office of the Corporate Secretary at 7th Floor Cambridge Centre Building, 108 Tordesillas St., Salcedo Village, Makati City.
-Validation of proxies will be held on February 12, 2020 at 9:00 am at the Office of the Corporate Secretary.
+If you will not attend the meeting but wish to be represented, you may accomplish the proxy form that will be sent to you and submit the same on or before March 13, 2020, 5:00 PM to the Office of the Corporate Secretary at 7th Floor Cambridge Centre Building, 108 Tordesillas St., Salcedo Village, Makati City.
+Validation of proxies will be held on March 16, 2020 at 9:00 am at the Office of the Corporate Secretary.